maziac/DeZog/documentation/Usage.md

 - Instead of simple labels ore integers it is possible to use expressions.
 E.g. you could use ```BC+2*INV_COUNT[4]``` which translates to: Use the value of register BC, add 2 times the INV_COUNT constant.
 From the resulting address use the 4th element.
 - To watch the stack in the WATCH section you could use: ```SP,2,(stack_top-SP)/2```which shows a dynamic size array which starts at SP and ends at stack_top (assuming stack_top is defined as a label just above your stack).
 - If a label is not recognized try to use the fully qualified name.
 I.e. in case of a dot label try to use the full label name with the module name (if used).
 - It is not possible to change any memory contents in the WATCHes area. (vscode does not allow this).
-Instead you can change values in the [memory viewer](#memory-viewer) or with the "-memset" command.
+Instead you can change values in the [memory viewer](#memory-viewer) or with the ["-memsetb/w"](#altering-memory-contents) command.

 ### Change the Program Counter

 The PC can be changed via the menu.
-Click in the source line.
-Do a right-click and choose "Move Program Counter to Cursor".
+Click in a source line with an assmbly statement.
+Then do a right-click and choose "Move Program Counter to Cursor".

+You can as well simply change the PC in the VARIABLES panel and enter a new value.

 ### 'Long Addresses' Explanation